codice/saml-conformance/external/implementations/samlconf-keycloak-impl/README.md

     * Under the Clients tab, click the Create button in the top-right.
     * Under Import, click Select File and select the new xml file.
     * Click the Save button.
-* From the root of the saml-conformance GitHub repo, run `cd deployment/distribution/build/install/samlconf && bin/samlconf -i implementations/keycloak -l`.
+* From the root of the saml-conformance source directory, run `cd deployment/distribution/build/install/samlconf && bin/samlconf -i implementations/keycloak -l`.